 |Performance-Based Fees||An additional fee charged if a defined benchmark is outperformed.|

 Advisors may charge one of these fees or a combination of these fees.
 Fee-only advisors earn money exclusively from fees paid by their clients.
-They don’t earn commissions from selling products or trading securities in their clients’ portfolios.
-Fee-based advisors, on the other hand, earn money both from the fees their clients pay as well as commissions and other forms of third-party compensation.
+They don’t earn commissions or other types of compensation from selling certain financial products or trading specific securities.

 How Much Do Financial Advisor Fees Typically Cost?